 Getting started in wildlife photography mostly begins with a lot of questions.
 What kind of equipment do I need?
 What species should I photograph?
 Where do I find x species?
-What's the best way to show my work?
+What's the best way to show off my work?

 The answers to these questions are important but highly varied depending on your situation and no one approach will suit everyone.
 Take just one fundamental example: where you live.